amin-norollah/CSite_Backend_dotNet6/README.md

 ## How to install and run

-To begin with this project please follow the below instraction:
+To begin with this project please follow the below instructions:

-- First of all, open the project with Visual Studio 2022 (.Net 6 only supported in this version),
+- First of all, open the project with Visual Studio 2022 (.Net 6 is only supported in this version),
 - Build the solution.
 In the meanwhile, the Nuget package manager will install all required packages, if not install them manually,
-- Open the Nuget package manager console and run "Update-Database" command in all main projects (CSite and CSite.Identity),
+- Open the Nuget package manager console and run the "Update-Database" command in all main projects (CSite and CSite.Identity),
 - Select all projects in multi startup and run it.